Chad Hennings: Football career

 Because of his military commitment (originally 8 years because he chose to fly), he dropped in the 1988 NFL draft until the Dallas Cowboys took a chance and selected him in the eleventh round, with no indication of an early out from the Air Force.
 President and general manager Tex Schramm had also secured his rights by signing him to a multi-year contract with a $25,000 bonus in 1988.

 After the 1991 Gulf War, the United States military underwent an across the board reduction in budget and Hennings was able to have the remaining four years of his active-duty commitment (service academy and rated pilot) waived, which was unprecedented at the time.
 He continued service in the Air Force Reserve for nine years as a liaison officer to the Air Force Academy after his separation from active duty, then went into the Individual Ready Reserve.

 While entering into the NFL, there were some rumors about the Cowboys trading him to the Denver Broncos, but when Jimmy Johnson saw his workout for the team, those plans were canceled.

 In 1992, he left the U.S. Air Force and joined the Dallas Cowboys as a 26-year-old rookie, playing on special teams and quickly becoming a key reserve, on one of the best defensive line rotations in the NFL.

 In 1995, he registered his first starts while Leon Lett was serving a four-game suspension.
 The next year, he replaced Russell Maryland who left via free agency to the Oakland Raiders.

-While his play on the field was very good, it was his attitude, character and leadership that was also valuable to the Cowboys teams of that decade, contributing to the top ranked defenses of the early nineties and winning 3 Super Bowls in 4 years.
+While his play on the field was impressive, his attitude, character, and leadership were equally important to the Cowboys’ success during that decade.
+Together, these qualities helped shape the top-ranked defenses of the early nineties and contributed to the team winning three Super Bowls in four years.

 He spent nine seasons with the team, before retiring after missing half of the 2000 season with injuries.
 He finished with 27.5 sacks, 6 fumble recoveries and one touchdown in 107 games.